 On your last day, start with breakfast at The Gingerbread Factory.
 It’s a charming cafe with coffee and pastries, and of course, gingerbread.
 It makes you feel like you’re in a fairytale, which will make it hard to go back home.
 You could also get a day pass to Posthotel’s spa for the morning.

 When you leave Leavenworth, carve some time into your schedule to explore fun things to do in Wenatchee.
-You’ll jump on east on Highway 2 and then go south on Highway 97 for a 30-minute ride.
-There are plenty of things to do in Wenatchee, including a river walk, hikes, and many local breweries.
+You’ll jump east on Highway 2 and then go south on Highway 97 for a 30-minute ride.
+There are many things to do in Wenatchee, including a river walk, hikes, and many local breweries.

-You should now have plenty of ideas for how to spend a weekend in Leavenworth.
-With so many things to do in Leavenworth, you can make your vacation your own with a mix of relaxation or adventure.
-You’ll find it hard to leave this Bavarian-theme village!
+You should now have plenty of ideas for spending a weekend in Leavenworth.
+With so many things to do in Leavenworth, you can make your vacation your own with a mix of relaxation and adventure.
+You’ll find it hard to leave this Bavarian-themed village!